DegateCommunity/Degate/README.md

 For Qt5, you can specify to CMake a custom path with : -DCMAKE_PREFIX_PATH="custom_path_to_qt".
 For example on windows : Qt/VERSION/COMPILER/lib/cmake/Qt5.
 You can download Qt5 here : https://www.qt.io/download.

+For linux, don't forgot to install the Qt5 add-on module : ImageFormats (you just need to have the package installed, it will be embedded in the Qt5::Core module after).
+See https://doc.qt.io/qt-5/qtimageformats-index.html.
+For example, on debian, the package is : qt5-image-formats-plugins.

 Keep your CMake installation up to date.

 # Build